BernardGreenberg/MuseScorePlugins/README.md

 # MuseScorePlugins
 My QML Plugins for the MuseScore application

+**New 9/21/2021 — I have created a 12 minute instruction video on the articulation plugin:**  https://youtu.be/HXM7WoR2TPk.
+It shows _why_ you should use it, as well.

 Working with Dale Larson, Matt McClinch, and Dmitri Ovodok (@dmitrio95), we have effected changes to MuseScore that I have wanted for a long time, to wit, the ability to customize note and appoggiatura attack and release parameters from plugins toward artistic performance realization.

 The (long-intended) result of this is a trio of plugins hosted here, which allow customization of note attack and release, fraction of a note consumed by one or more _appoggiature_, and customized Baroque trills, on an individual note (or selection) basis, via straightforward, convenient GUI interface, removing the need ever to deal with the arcane and cumbersome Piano Roll Editor or “hacked *portati*” or other articulations.
 Hopefully, with some exposure and design iteration, these will become “standard plugins”, although I would like to see this functionality in the core.